GoogleCloudPlatform/community/tutorials/sigfox-sensit/index.md

 ### Deploy the `pubsub_bigquery` Cloud Function

-The Sens'it payloads published in Cloud Pub/Sub are binary-encoded.
+The Sens'it payloads published in Pub/Sub are binary-encoded.
 Additionally, the payload hexadecimal string can either contain a 4-byte sensor data structure or a 4-byte sensor data structure plus an 8-byte device configuration structure.

-To make the data easily usable later, the function that consumes the payloads from Cloud Pub/Sub first parses the binary data into normal key/value pairs and writes them in BigQuery in rows and columns.
+To make the data easily usable later, the function that consumes the payloads from Pub/Sub first parses the binary data into normal key/value pairs and writes them in BigQuery in rows and columns.
 The function uses streaming writes to BigQuery, in effect having your data warehouse updated in real-time.

-Additionally, the function checks that the payload in Cloud Pub/Sub is from a Sens'it device by checking whether a `deviceType` attribute is present and whether that value matches the one assigned to your Sens'it devices.
+Additionally, the function checks that the payload in Pub/Sub is from a Sens'it device by checking whether a `deviceType` attribute is present and whether that value matches the one assigned to your Sens'it devices.
 The default value is `SIGFOX_DevKit_1`.
 In most cases, the default value is the one assigned to Sens'it devices.
 If the Sigfox backend assigns a different device type name for your devices, you can configure the value in `sigfox-sensit/cf/.env.yaml`.

 Execute the following steps on your local development machine: